19hours/sg-statutes/Acts/Banking Act.md

 [1/2007]

-(2) For the avoidance of doubt, any direction issued under subsection (1) shall be deemed not to be subsidiary legislation.
+(2) It shall not be necessary to publish any direction issued under subsection (1) in theGazette.

-[1/2007]
+[Act 10 of 2013 wef 18/04/2013]

 (3) The Authority may at any time vary or revoke any direction issued under subsection (1).